ericsalesdeandrade-zz/Data-Analysis-and-Visualization-Projects/README.md

 These are general projects to get started with basic Data Analysis with Python
-1) Explore Gun Deaths in US - Basic Python used
+1) Explore Gun Deaths in US - using basic Python
-2) Analyzing Thanksgiving Dinner in US - Python and Pandas used
+2) Analyzing Thanksgiving Dinner in US - using Python with Pandas and Numpy